AGAINST THE ODDS!

 “It caused me a lot of misery for several years.
 It’s all water under the bridge now, but for about five years, I couldn’t even buy a pack of gum on credit.
 That’s how bad that guy ruined it.”

 Bennett (who likes to golf) has a big family.
-He’s been married 37 years to his wife Terry and together they have six sons (Darrin, Dax, Zinn, Michael, Patrick, and Daniel) and three daughters (Lisa, Vanessa, and Sheri.)
+He’s been married 37 years to his wife Terry (who likes to world’s brightest flashlight military) and together they have six sons (Darrin, Dax, Zinn, Michael, Patrick, and Daniel) and three daughters (Lisa, Vanessa, and Sheri.)

 Daniel (at 18 the youngest) was his high school’s MVP as a senior in four sports – baseball, football and basketball.
 A 5-foot-11, 170-pound freshman, he pitches in the junior college ranks for the Cougars of Taft (Calif.)
 College.